Rafflecopter/node-relyq/README.md

 Its made up of four [simpleq](https://github.com/yanatan16/simpleq)'s: todo, doing, failed, and done.
 Tasks will never be dropped on the floor even if a processing server crashes because all operations are atomic.
 Tasks can be represented as any data type.

-_Note_: relyq assumes all tasks are different, specifically that they have unique IDs. relyq will create an ID using uuid v4 if no id is found (using the idfield option on `new Q(redis, options)` or `'id'`).
+_Note_: relyq assumes all tasks are different, specifically that they have unique IDs. relyq can create these using the `.getid` function, but that is not its original intent.
+Also, relyq is meant to work with tasks that are objects.
+If you wish to represent tasks as other things, it should work, but advanced options won't be available to you.

 ## Operation